 Daniell entered another project in the physics category titled, "Determining the Coefficients of Kinetic Friction for a Pointe Shoe," which won a cash award for being the Highest Scoring Senior High Physics Project as determined by a combined score of the physics judges and physics teachers.

 Experiments are what makes the strong science fair tradition at Dallastown so important, said Mark Ilyes, science department chair and physics teacher at Dallastown Area High School.

 "We think it is important for kids to learn and really do science," Ilyes said.
-"You can't substitute experiments with textbooks and lectures."

 The faculty spend lots of extra hours mentoring and helping students with their projects each year, he said.

 Out of the 314 projects that were entered this year, 142 took first- or second-place awards in both the junior and senior high divisions.

 Those students have the option to advance to the York County Science and Engineering Fair at Penn State York March 2 to 7.

 Ilyes said about 30 percent of the projects at the county fair are done by Dallastown students.